 Transaction Definition Associate to a Dimensions Project The user can associate a collection with a Dimensions CM project.
 Create The user can create a new collection.
 Create Baseline The user can create a baseline from a collection.
 Create Collection Based on Existing The user can create a collection based on an existing collection.
 Delete Baseline The user can delete baselines.
 Link The user can create links to collections.
 Remove The user can remove a collection.
 Rename Baseline The user can rename a baseline.
 Unlock The user can unlock collections that are not locked.
 Update The user can create/edit alias's and modify parent/child links for a collection.
 Filter Transactions Create The user can create new filters.
+Create Public The user can create new public filters.
 Read The user can see and execute filters.
 Remove The user can remove filters.
 Update The user can change filters.
 Relationship Transactions Clear Suspect Links The user can clear suspect links of one requirement at a time.
 Create The user can create new links for relationships.
 Delete The user can delete links for relationships.
 Mass Clear Suspect Links The user can delete suspect links of one or several requirements at a time.
 Modify The user can change relationship attribute values.
 Read The user can look at relationship links.
 Remove The user can remove relationship links.
 Undelete The user can undelete relationship links.
 Update The user can update relationship links with a status of "Current."
-Script Transactions Script Transactions Create The user can create new scripts.
+Script Transactions Create The user can create new scripts.
 NOTE: If you do not have Create permission, you can create a new script; however, you cannot save it.
+Create Public The user can create new public scripts.
 Read The user can see and execute scripts.
 Remove The user can remove scripts.

+Transaction Definition

 Rename The user can rename scripts.

 Update The user can change scripts.